-One of these strategies is purchasing securities from the U.S. Treasury called Treasury Inflation-Protected Securities, otherwise known as TIPS.
+One of these strategies includes unique U.S. Treasury bonds called Treasury inflation-protected securities, otherwise known as TIPS.

 How Do TIPS Work?

-But these adjustments work both ways: Your principal and interest payments will both fall during deflationary periods.
+The higher the inflation rate, the greater the jump in the value of the bond.
+But these adjustments work both ways: your principal and interest payments both fall during deflationary periods.
 If the CPI falls before your term is up, you are guaranteed to get your principal back, but will not benefit from any growth.